KevinKra/Notes/certifications/aws/developer/resource2.md

 #### Sets

-DynamoDB supports types that represent sets of number, string, or binary values. **All the elements within a set must be of the same type.**
+DynamoDB supports types that represent sets of **number, string, or binary values**. **All the elements within a set must be of the same type.**

 There is no limit on the number of values in a set, as long as the item containing the values fits within the DynamoDB item size limit (400 KB).

-**Each value within a set must be unique.** **The order of the values within a set is not preserved. **Therefore, your applications must not rely on any particular order of elements within the set.
+**Each value within a set must be unique.** **The order of the values within a set is not preserved.** Therefore, your applications must not rely on any particular order of elements within the set.
 DynamoDB does not support empty sets, however, empty string and binary values are allowed within a set.

 - `["Black", "Green", "Red"]`